 “This is a rich and warm bronde balayage just like Jennifer Lopez’s honey highlights on dark brown hair,” explains senior stylist Jamie Pierce-Elwell of Santa Monica, CA.

-When you look at this you can picture milk chocolate, mixed with suede and caramel to bring out a nice light brown hair tone as well as streaks of bright blonde color.
+When you look at honey brown hair colour, you can picture milk chocolate mixed with suede and caramel to bring out a nice light brown hair tone and streaks of bright blonde color.

-These shades, or one with similar placement, are great for a woman who wants dimension in their hair.
+These shades, or ones with similar placement, are great for women who want dimension in their hair.
 Because some depth was maintained, Pierce-Elwell says the grow-out is softer.
-“You’ll only need to get highlights 2-4 times a year, but you’ll need your base color every 5 weeks.”
+“You’ll only need to get highlights 2-4 times a year, but you’ll need your base color every five weeks.”

 #23: Chestnut Brown with Honey Balayage Highlights